wally1002/tutorials/posts/Turtlesim.md

 You may have observed a pattern here.
 To get anything related to a rostopic we are just using list, info, echo after it.
 This also applies for nodes, messages and others also.

-In the next post we will look into `rostopic pub`, `/turtle1/pose` topic and write a script to move the turtle to a given position from a python code.
+In the next post we will look into `rostopic pub`, `/turtle1/pose` topic and write a script to move the turtle to a given position from a python code..............s